CRNcode/CRN/README.md

 ###Documentation

 The [manual](https://github.com/CRNcode/CRN/blob/main/docs/CRNcode.pdf) describes some features of the library.
-It is currently incomplete.
+It is currently very incomplete.

 ###Folders associated with particular projects

-The [HopfAtoms folder](https://github.com/CRNcode/CRN/tree/main/HopfAtoms) contains scripts and data associated with the preprint *The smallest bimolecular mass action reaction networks admitting Andronov-Hopf bifurcation* (<https://arxiv.org/abs/2207.04971>) (with Balázs Boros; other scripts associated with this paper are on GitHub [here](https://github.com/balazsboros/reaction_networks/tree/main/3species_4reactions)).
+The [HopfAtoms folder](https://github.com/CRNcode/CRN/tree/main/HopfAtoms) contains scripts and data associated with the paper *The smallest bimolecular mass action reaction networks admitting Andronov-Hopf bifurcation* (<https://arxiv.org/abs/2207.04971>) (with Balázs Boros; other scripts associated with this paper are on GitHub [here](https://github.com/balazsboros/reaction_networks/tree/main/3species_4reactions)).